 Having this “emergency budget” preplanned helps you make decisions faster and with less stress.

-If you want to build a more solid financial strategy, here’s a helpful guide on budgeting your money.
+If you want to build a more solid financial strategy, here’s a helpful guide on managing your money.

 Step 5: How a Title Loan Can Help When Savings Aren’t Enough